 Use of system average avoided cost assumptions may be required in some situations, such as system-wide programs or tariffs.
-These values are provided in Error!
-Reference source not found.
+These values are provided in Table A-3.

 The timing of benefits realized from peak load reductions is project and/ or program specific.
 It is assumed that a peak load reduction impact will produce benefits in the year of the impact.
 Once the peak load reduction is no longer enough to avoid or defer investment and infrastructure must be built, the constraint is relieved and benefits should not be realized from that point forward.